somethingnew-co/prismic/README.md

 There are a lot of ways to access Prismic's API, read [our simple setup guide](docs/connect-to-prismic.md) or the the [official documentation](https://prismic.io/docs) to learn more about Prismic client.

+If you are using Prismic's GraphQL API with Apollo, you can use the [@stnew/prismic-apollo-link] middleware to easily connect ApolloClient to query the API.

 [@stnew/prismic]: /packages/prismic
 [@stnew/prismic-react]: /packages/prismic-react
 [@stnew/prismic-nextjs]: /packages/prismic-nextjs
 [@stnew/prismic-types]: /packages/prismic-types
+[@stnew/prismic-apollo-link]: /packages/prismic-apollo-link